freekode/tp2intervals/README.md

 * Create training plan or workout folder on Intervals.icu from planned workouts on TrainerRoad

 Automatically schedule workouts for today, by checking your calendar every 20 minutes.
+To clear up scheduled jobs just restart the application.

 ## Configuration